NathanBaulch/EnphaseOpenAPI/csharp-netcore/commissioning/docs/ArraysApi.md

 <a id="updatesystemarrays"></a>
 # **UpdateSystemArrays**
-> SystemArrays UpdateSystemArrays (int systemId, UpdateSystemArraysRequest _params = null)
+> SystemArrays UpdateSystemArrays (int systemId, UpdateSystemArraysRequest? _params = null)

 Update all arrays for system